Capstone-Projects-2022-Fall/project-fashion-finder/documentation/docs/requirements/use-case-descriptions.md

 # Use-case descriptions

-## Use case 1:
+## Use case 1: Item tracker

-A user opens the app on their device
-The product provides a place to upload photos
-The product gives a recommendation of items they may be interested in
-The product gives a graph of prices of the items (StockX)
-The user can save the above info to a My Items section
-Returns to 1st step
+A user navigates to Fashion Finder and is fully authenticated They want to keep track of clothes in their closet.
+They uploads photos of each fashion piece they own.
+The user is then able to view their uploaded pieces

-## Use case 2:
+## Use case 2: Item labeler

-A user opens the app on their device
-The product provides a place to upload photos
-The product gives a recommendation of items they may be interested in
-The product gives a graph of prices of the items (StockX)
-The user can save the above info to a My Items section
-Returns to 1st step
+A user navigates to Fashion Finder and is fully authenticated They have pictures of their closet and want to find out how many of each type of clothing they own They upload photos of each fashion piece they own.
+The user is then able to see their wardrobe with labels generated from a machine learning model These labels will tell the user the type of clothing for each image uploaded

-## Use case 3:
+## Use case 3: Color labeler

+A user navigates to Fashion Finder and is fully authenticated They have pictures of their closet and want to find out how often different colors appear in their wardrobe.
+They upload photos of each fashion piece they own.
+The user is then able to see their wardrobe with labels of the primary colors appearing in each photo.
+These labels will tell the user the primary "palette" of the fashion piece.

+## Use case 4: Finding similar items
-A user goes on the web app of Fashion Finder
+A user navigates to Fashion Finder and is fully authenticated.
-They want to know the recent price listings of a product they want
-Fashion Finder will show the trade volatility to see how high or low the current price is of a product
-The product was below 9% of the market price
-So they decided to purchase the product
+They have a fashion piece that they like and want to find more items like it.
+They upload the fashion piece image to the Fashion Finder Database.
+They navigate to a "See more like this" section, where they can see other fashion pieces in the same categories and fashion pieces with similar color palettes.

-## Use case 4:
+## Use case 5: Finding complementary items

-A user has a collection of clothes they own
+A user navigates to Fashion Finder and is fully authenticated.
-They want to make outfits out of them
+They are able to view their wardrobe of uploaded items.
-As well as find products that will complete their outfit
-They upload photos of their own clothing
-Fashion Finder will generate similar products for them to buy
+They want to be able to find other items that would go well with their item For any of the items in their wardrobe, they can click on a "See items that would good well with this" section They are then prompted with the most similar items, ranked by label similarity and color palette similarity.

-## Use case 5:
+## Use case 6: Liking / Dislking items

-A user is on a budget and wants to shop only items on sale
-The user adds products they like to their My Items list
-Fashon Finder will notify the user if one of their My Items list goes on sale
-The user can then compare the sale price of the product with the market price using Fashion Finder
+A user navigates to Fashion Finder and is fully authenticated.
+They are able to navigate to a "Like/Dislike" page, where they will be prompted with random fashion pieces They will be able to like or dislike different pieces The user will be able to view a list of their liked pieces